SAP/openui5-docs/docs/Stable_IDs_All_You_Need_to_Know_f51dbb7.md

 </tr>
 </table>

-For more information about the SAP Fiori Worklist Application template, see [Worklist Template](Worklist_Template_a77f2d2.md).
+For more information about the SAP Fiori Worklist Application template, see [Worklist Template](https://help.sap.com/viewer/3343ff76a027486c829f8aa5b0fde28f/DEV_SAPUI5_ABAP/en-US/a77f2d29299247f8a3e30226507b1765.html "The SAP Fiori Worklist Application template implements a typical worklist floorplan, one of the patterns that is specified by the SAP Fiori design guidelines.") :arrow_upper_right:.

 ***